Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Experiments and Results

 \subsection{Implementation and Experimental Setup}

-\textbf{Training Details.} Our VSR-Net and FRCAN are implemented on PyTorch and trained with Adam optimizer on a single NVIDIA V100 GPU.
+\textbf{Training Details.} Our VSR-Net and FRCAN are implemented on PyTorch and trained with the Adam optimizer on a single NVIDIA V100 GPU.
 The learning rate for VSR-Net is initially \(2\times10^{-4}\) and decayed by 0.95 every epoch.
 The total number of epochs is 60 with a batch size of 32.
 The learning rate for FRCAN is initially \(1\times10^{-4}\) and decayed by 0.6 every epoch, with a total of 10 epochs and a batch size of 32.
-The VSR-Net is trained on synthetic dataset described in Sec.~\ref{sec:VSR-Net_training}, while FRCAN is trained on real patient data as described in Sec.~\ref{sec:FRCAN_training}.
+The VSR-Net is trained on the synthetic dataset described in Sub-sec.~\ref{sec:VSR-Net_training}, while FRCAN is trained on real patient data as described in Sub-sec.~\ref{sec:FRCAN_training}.

-\textbf{Reconstruction Details.} We use the ASTRA Toolbox~\cite{van2016fast} for GPU-based forward and backword projection operations.
-The patient data are reconstructed on a cluster node with eight NVIDIA V100 GPUs for parallel computation (parallel sub-volume reconstruction and patch processing), and other data are reconstructed on a server with a single RTX A5000 GPU.
+\textbf{Reconstruction Details.} We use the ASTRA Toolbox~\cite{van2016fast} for GPU-based forward and backward projection operations.
+The patient data are reconstructed on a cluster node using four NVIDIA V100 GPUs for parallel computation (parallel sub-volume reconstruction and patch processing), and other data are reconstructed on a server with a single RTX A5000 GPU.

 \textbf{Experimental Setup.} \emph{First}, we demonstrate the in-domain capability of our DIR method on synthetic single channel CT data.
-The testing volume is generated from AAPM dataset following a similar simulation protocol but from non-overlapping patients. \emph{Then}, we demonstrate the enhanced generalization on out-of-domain data with our DIR compared to the conventional post-processing way of applying VSR-Net.
-We use phantom data, with disparate structures from training data, scanned from a micro-PCCT system for out-of-domain testing. \emph{Finally}, we validate our whole PCCT reconstruction workflow (DIR followed by texture appearance tuning) on real patient data acquired on the MARS Extremity scanner.
+The testing volume is generated from the AAPM dataset following a similar simulation protocol but from different patients. \emph{Then}, we demonstrate the enhanced generalization on out-of-domain data with our DIR compared to the conventional post-processing with VSR-Net.
+We use phantom data scanned from a micro-PCCT system for out-of-domain testing. \emph{Finally}, we validate our whole PCCT reconstruction workflow (DIR followed by texture appearance tuning) on new real patient data acquired on the MARS Extremity scanner.
 Ratings from radiologists on diagnostic value are used to assess the effectiveness of our method.